Enprogames/advent-of-code-2024/README.md

+My private leaderboard: `4319765-535c51ef`

-# Template for solving Advent of Code puzzles in Rust with RustRover
+# Created from Template for solving Advent of Code puzzles in Rust with RustRover

 ## Usage